uvarc/rc-website/content/userinfo/hpc/logintools/mobaxterm.md

 - This can be slow, especially off Grounds, so for extensive work with graphical applications you may prefer [FastX](/userinfo/hpc/login/#remote-desktop-access).

 - When you are logged in to a Unix system (like the UVA HPC system), MobaXterm will utilize the Unix X11 convention for cut and paste.
-Hightlighting text with the left mouse button selects it automatically.
+Highlighting text with the left mouse button selects it automatically.
 Clicking the middle mouse button pastes it.
 If you do not have a middle mouse button or scroll wheel, such as on a laptop, clicking both left and right buttons simultaneously emulates a middle mouse button.

 # Access from Off Grounds